 In 1066, an invasion led by William, the Duke of Normandy (in what is now northern France), defeated Harold, the Saxon king of England, at the Battle of Hastings.
 Harold was killed in the battle.
 William became king of England and is known as William the Conqueror.
 The battle is commemorated in a great piece of embroidery, known as the Bayeux tapestry, which can still be seen in France today.

-Section of the Bayeux Tapestry – the linen cloth is nearly 70 metres (230 feet) long and is embroidered with coloured wool
+Part of the Bayeux Tapestry – the linen cloth is nearly 70 metres (230 feet) long and is embroidered with coloured wool

 The Norman Conquest was the last successful foreign invasion of England and led to many changes in government and social structures in England.
 Norman French, the language of the new ruling class influenced the development of the English language as we know it today.
 Initially the Normans also conquered Wales, but the Welsh gradually won territory back.
 The Scots and the Normans fought on the border between England and Scotland; the Normans took over some land on the border but did not invade Scotland.